GES

 Microfinance & Priority Sector Lending Linkage

-Microfinance is deeply embedded in RBI's Priority Sector Lending (PSL) framework: PSL sub-targets relevant to microfinance: Micro enterprises: 7.5% of ANBC.
-Small and marginal farmers: 8% of ANBC.
-Weaker sections: 12% of ANBC (includes SHG loans, loans to SC/ST, women, minorities).
-Bank loans to SHGs: Classified as PSL under agriculture (if used for farm activities) or micro enterprises (if for non-farm activities).
-Bulk lending to NBFC-MFIs: Banks' on-lending to NBFC-MFIs for microfinance qualifies as PSL if end-use meets PSL norms.
-This is a critical funding channel — NBFC-MFIs raise 70-80% of their funds through bank borrowing (classified as PSL for the lending bank).
-Banks that fall short of PSL targets deposit the shortfall with NABARD (RIDF), SIDBI (MSME Fund), or NHB.
-This PSL-microfinance nexus means that microfinance is indirectly subsidised by the banking system — banks that find it difficult to lend directly to rural poor can meet PSL targets by on-lending to MFIs.
-PSLCs (Priority Sector Lending Certificates): Tradeable certificates introduced in 2016.
-A bank with excess PSL in "Small and Marginal Farmers" can sell PSLCs to a bank with a shortfall.
+Microfinance is deeply embedded in RBI's Priority Sector Lending (PSL) framework.
+Relevant PSL sub-targets: micro enterprises 7.5% of ANBC, small and marginal farmers 8%, weaker sections 12% (includes SHG loans, loans to SC/ST, women, minorities).
+Bank loans to SHGs qualify as PSL under agriculture (for farm activities) or micro enterprises (for non-farm activities).
+Banks' on-lending to NBFC-MFIs for microfinance qualifies as PSL if end-use meets norms — this is critical since NBFC-MFIs raise 70-80% of their funds through bank borrowing classified as PSL for the lending bank.
+Banks falling short of PSL targets deposit shortfall amounts with NABARD (RIDF), SIDBI (MSME Fund), or NHB.
+This PSL-microfinance nexus means microfinance is indirectly subsidised by the banking system — banks that find direct rural lending difficult can meet PSL targets by on-lending to MFIs.
+PSLCs (Priority Sector Lending Certificates): tradeable certificates introduced in 2016.
+A bank with excess PSL in one category can sell certificates to a bank with a shortfall.
 Annual PSLC trading exceeds Rs 10 lakh crore.
-This creates a market-based mechanism that supports microfinance funding.
-RBI's 2020 review of PSL: Examined whether PSL structure adequately reflects financial inclusion priorities.
-The Inclusive Finance sub-target proposal could further prioritise microfinance within PSL.
-Credit-deposit ratio in rural areas: Banks mobilise deposits from rural India but lend disproportionately in urban areas — the credit-deposit ratio in rural areas is only about 60% (vs 100%+ in metros).
+This market-based mechanism supports microfinance funding.
+Credit-deposit ratio in rural areas: banks mobilise deposits from rural India but lend disproportionately in urban areas — the rural credit-deposit ratio is only about 60% (vs 100%+ in metros).
 Microfinance partially addresses this reverse capital flow.

 Microfinance — COVID-19 Impact & Recovery

-COVID-19 was the biggest stress test for Indian microfinance since the 2010 AP crisis.
-Impact: (1) Lockdown disrupted group meetings and field collections — MFIs could not conduct centre/group meetings for 3+ months.
-Physical cash collection (pre-digital) was impossible.
-(2) Borrower income collapse — 90%+ of microfinance borrowers are in the informal sector (daily wage labourers, street vendors, domestic workers, small farmers).
-They lost income immediately during lockdown with no savings buffer.
-(3) RBI moratorium (March-August 2020): RBI allowed 6-month moratorium on term loan repayments.
-About 70% of microfinance borrowers availed the moratorium — creating a massive repayment "wall" when it expired.
-(4) Asset quality deterioration: Industry PAR 30+ spiked to 12.5% (September 2020) from 2.8% pre-COVID.
-NBFC-MFIs were hit hardest — they lack deposit base to absorb shocks.
-Restructuring: RBI's COVID resolution framework allowed microfinance lenders to restructure stressed loans (extend tenure, reduce EMI).
-About Rs 36,000 crore of microfinance portfolio was restructured.
-Recovery (2021-23): (1) ECLGS (Emergency Credit Line Guarantee Scheme) provided additional credit to MSME borrowers including micro-enterprises — Rs 3.48 lakh crore total disbursement.
-(2) SHG emergency loans: NABARD and DAY-NRLM facilitated Rs 43,000 crore in emergency credit to SHGs through banks.
-(3) Digital transformation accelerated — MFIs rapidly adopted digital collections (UPI, AEPS) during COVID.
-(4) By March 2023, industry PAR 30+ returned to pre-COVID levels (~3%).
+COVID-19 was the biggest stress test since the 2010 AP crisis.
+Impact: (1) Lockdown disrupted group meetings and field collections for 3+ months.
+(2) 90%+ of microfinance borrowers — informal sector workers (daily wage, street vendors, domestic workers, small farmers) — lost income immediately with no savings buffer.
+(3) RBI's 6-month moratorium (March-August 2020) was availed by about 70% of borrowers, creating a massive repayment "wall" at expiry.
+(4) Industry PAR 30+ spiked to 12.5% (September 2020) from 2.8% pre-COVID.
+NBFC-MFIs were hit hardest, lacking deposit base to absorb shocks.
+RBI's COVID resolution framework allowed restructuring of stressed microfinance loans (extended tenure, reduced EMI).
+About Rs 36,000 crore of portfolio was restructured.
+Recovery (2021-23): (1) ECLGS provided additional credit to MSME borrowers including micro-enterprises — Rs 3.48 lakh crore total disbursement.
+(2) NABARD and DAY-NRLM facilitated Rs 43,000 crore in emergency credit to SHGs through banks.
+(3) Digital transformation accelerated — MFIs rapidly adopted UPI and AEPS collections.
+(4) By March 2023, PAR 30+ returned to pre-COVID levels (~3%).
 (5) Portfolio growth resumed — microfinance AUM grew 25%+ in FY23 and FY24.
-Lessons: (a) Microfinance borrowers are resilient but vulnerable to income shocks. (b) Digital infrastructure (bank accounts, UPI) enabled faster recovery than the 2010 crisis. (c) RBI's regulatory flexibility (moratorium, restructuring) prevented systemic collapse. (d) SHG federations proved more resilient than individual MFI borrowers — collective support mechanisms helped.
+Lessons: (a) microfinance borrowers are resilient but vulnerable to income shocks; (b) digital infrastructure (bank accounts, UPI) enabled faster recovery than the 2010 crisis; (c) RBI's regulatory flexibility (moratorium, restructuring) prevented systemic collapse; (d) SHG federations proved more resilient than individual MFI borrowers — collective support mechanisms helped.

 Microfinance & Gender — Beyond the Numbers

-While 95%+ of microfinance clients are women, the gender-transformative potential of microfinance requires nuanced analysis: Arguments for strong gender impact: (a) Economic independence: Access to credit enables women to start enterprises, earn income, and reduce economic dependence on male family members.
-NABARD studies show SHG women's average annual income increased from Rs 36,000 to Rs 96,000 over 5 years. (b) Social capital: Group membership creates solidarity networks — women support each other during crises (husband's illness, natural disasters, domestic violence). (c) Public participation: SHG training builds confidence and communication skills — enabling political participation and assertion of rights.
-Arguments for limited/ambiguous impact: (a) "Nominal" empowerment: In many cases, loans taken in women's names are controlled by male family members — the woman is the borrower on paper but the husband decides how the money is used.
-Studies in Bihar and UP show 40-50% of microfinance loans may be male-controlled. (b) Double burden: Micro-enterprise income often adds to women's work burden without reducing domestic responsibilities — women work 16-18 hours/day (enterprise + household). (c) Debt stress: When repayment becomes difficult, women bear the shame and pressure of group meetings and collector visits — psychological stress documented in multiple studies.
-The AP crisis suicides were disproportionately women. (d) Reinforcing gender norms: Microfinance for "women-appropriate" activities (tailoring, food processing, livestock) may reinforce gendered occupational segregation rather than challenging it.
-Policy implication: Microfinance for women must be accompanied by gender training, men's engagement programmes, childcare support, and diversified livelihood options to achieve genuine empowerment — credit alone is necessary but not sufficient.
+While 95%+ of microfinance clients are women, gender-transformative potential requires nuanced analysis.
+Arguments for strong impact: (a) Economic independence — credit enables women to start enterprises and reduce dependence on male family members.
+NABARD studies show SHG women's average annual income increasing from Rs 36,000 to Rs 96,000 over 5 years. (b) Social capital — group membership creates solidarity networks for crisis support (illness, disasters, domestic violence). (c) Public participation — SHG training builds confidence and communication skills, enabling political participation and rights assertion.
+Arguments for limited impact: (a) "Nominal" empowerment — loans taken in women's names are often controlled by male family members.
+Studies in Bihar and UP show 40-50% of microfinance loans may be male-controlled. (b) Double burden — micro-enterprise income often adds to women's workload without reducing domestic responsibilities, stretching work to 16-18 hours/day. (c) Debt stress — when repayment becomes difficult, women bear the shame and pressure of group meetings and collector visits.
+AP crisis suicides were disproportionately women. (d) Reinforcing gender norms — microfinance for "women-appropriate" activities (tailoring, food processing, livestock) may reinforce gendered occupational segregation.
+Policy implication: microfinance for women must be accompanied by gender training, men's engagement programmes, childcare support, and diversified livelihood options.
+Credit alone is necessary but not sufficient for genuine empowerment.

 Relevant Exams